Project

 Final confirmation/widget screen.

-LOW-FI PROTOTYPE: The prototype follows the progress a user would take to purchase tickets and receive an optional widget.
+The prototype follows the progress a user would take to purchase tickets and receive an optional widget.
 I filled out the app by including a profile, art construction, and gift shop pages, among others.

 1. I created uniformity in the design, establishing common text patterns, colors, icons, and arrangements.
 I adhered to app format conventions.